The Most Important Person: Syndication

-From 1975 to 1981, these shorts were later syndicated to local television stations, mostly independent stations that ran large amounts of non-CG animated cartoons and other children's programming.
+From 1975 to 1981, these shorts were later syndicated to local television stations, mostly independent stations that ran large amounts of animated cartoons and other children's programming.
 They also ran in the late 1970s on a few PBS stations running in-school programming.
 Some pre-1994 syndicated prints of The Underdog Show have also included Most Important Person shorts.